 Readymag is a powerful tool but at times it may be tricky for beginners.
 To assist less experienced users in getting started, we’ve created Readymag Sandbox: a collection of playful tutorials designed to simplify and clarify the process and tools of our editor.

-One can access these tutorials from the Templates page: simply start a new project with a certain tutorial as a template, and you’re all set to practice.
-Currently, we have three tutorials available: on buttons, text, and images.
+You can access these tutorials from the Learn page or from Learn section in your Profile: simply start a new project with a certain tutorial as a template, and you’re all set to practice.
+Currently, we have six tutorials: on buttons, text, images, shapes, grid and animation.

 Widgets to study

 The first tutorial we designed was one on buttons.
-Readymag has a button widget but most of its functionality could be recreated with shape widgets or even text widgets, allowing a skilled designer almost infinite creative possibilities.
+Most of the functionality of Readymag's Button widget could be recreated with Shape widgets or even Text widgets, allowing a skilled designer almost infinite creative possibilities.
 The examples of buttons we encountered in our users’ best projects inspired us to build a button collection demonstrating just how easy it is to start creating at full power.

 You can also copy your favorite buttons for your own projects.